 "Oh, all right, you big softie."
 She blended into him and together they whizzed into Ellis's body.

 Ellis climbed out of the pool and took a few steps towards Gloria before Gordy and Rosie left his body.
 He tumbled to the ground causing more distress to Gloria, but he was soon on his feet again coughing and spluttering while rubbing at a large bump on his head.
 "What happened, what happened?" he said.

 "I'm having the baby, Ellis; you've got to get me to the hospital."

-Ellis was in panic and was clumsily trying to dress himself while hurrying over to open the gates.
+Ellis was in panic and was clumsily trying to dress while hurrying over to open the gates.
 He backed his car over and helped Gloria into her seat.
 He was still panicking, but Gloria told him to calm down; her pains had eased and she was feeling more relaxed.
 However, he was taking no chances and sped out through the gates.
-They had just started down the approach road when he noticed a bright light behind them.
+They just started down the approach road when he noticed a bright light behind them.
 "There's a motorbike behind us, where on earth did he come from?"
 Ellis slowed down and he pulled to the left to let the motorcycle pass.
 A young couple on a Triumph Bonneville flashed past them.
 "I know, just my imagination, but I'd swear that was Gordy.
 Just in case."
 He rolled down the window and put his arm out giving a thumbs up.
 "Cheers, Gordy."

 The couple looked back, gave a wave, and then disappeared.

 Gordy and Rosie were off on their journey to find eternal happiness, their joint action having lifted the curse of Carver's Hollow, the ghostly goings-on, gone forever.